-nlisted PME (EPME) is in transition as the Air Force begins its effort to revolutionize its distance learning (DL) programs for enlisted education.
+Enlisted PME (EPME) is in transition as the Air Force begins its effort to revolutionize its distance learning (DL) programs for enlisted education.
 This multi-year effort managed by Air University's Global College of PME, hereafter called the Global College or GCPME, is designed to re-blue what is taught and capitalize on distance learning for flexibility and robustness in its program.
-All enlisted PME programs highlighted in this handbook, while developed, managed, and executed by the Global College, are hosted by Arizona State University (ASU).
-This educational partnership capitalizes on bringing education to the Air Force Reserve and Air National Guard enlisted force in real time and reinforced during actual work experience.
-Incorporating professional military education with the work experience supports the Air Force's continuum of learning and is important in developing the enlisted member-the learner-into the practitioner-scholar-leader role by inculcating higher education into the framework of the whole person concept.
+All enlisted PME programs highlighted in this handbook, while developed, managed, and executed by the Global College, are delivered in partnership with Arizona State University (ASU).
+This educational partnership capitalizes on bringing education to the Air Force Reserve and Air National Guard enlisted force in real time.

-Air Force Policy Directive (AFPD) 36-26, Total Force Development and Management highlights and sets the course for education and training within the Air Force.
+Department of the Air Force Instruction (DAFI) 36-2670, Total Force Development highlights and sets the course for education and training within the Air Force.
 EPME provides critical developmental education throughout the careers of the Air Force Reserve and Air National Guard enlisted members.
 Specifically, EPME is built using a scaffolding approach.
-This developmental approach is designed, developed, and deployed to strengthen the ability and skills of AF enlisted personnel to follow, to lead, to manage, and to supervise in an ever increasingly complex environment.
+This developmental approach is designed, developed, and deployed to strengthen the ability and skills of AF enlisted personnel to follow, to lead, to manage, and to supervise in an ever increasingly volatile, uncertain, complex, and ambiguous (VUCA) environment.
 This educational process provides enlisted personnel with the skills and knowledge to make sound decisions in progressively demanding positions within the AF organization by developing critical thinking skills, increasing strategic and tactical planning skills, and by increasing our warfighting capabilities.
-Holistically and strategically, EPME provides the United States with Airman skilled in the employment of air, space, and cyberspace power in its conduct of peacetime activities, wartime activities, and small-scale contingencies while carrying out of our national strategies.
+Holistically and strategically, EPME provides the United States with Airmen skilled in the employment of airpower across the competition continuum while carrying out our national strategic aims.
 EPME, in concert with other academic programs and work-life experience brings the concept and dynamics of practitioner-scholar-leader to life within the enlisted force.